Immunotherapy – the “new” treatment for cancers – actually began in 1891 with William B. Coley, a bone sarcoma surgeon.

 A considerable number of hopelessly inoperable sarcomas, many of which were recurrent, have completely regressed under this treatment, and that there is no other of which this can be said….That the effect is most striking in rapidly growing sarcomas; more slowly growing ones appear to have much more resistance….
 That patients often gain in weight and strength while under treatment…. .That disappearance of the growths is not the result of high temperature alone, since fever from other causes is not followed by this result.

-Coley died in 1936 but his son, Bradley Coley followed in his footsteps becoming an orthopedic surgeon and the Head of the Bone Tumor Service at Memorial Hospital.
+Coley died in 1936 but his son, Bradley Coley following in his footsteps became an orthopedic surgeon and the Head of the Bone Tumor Service at Memorial Hospital.
 He continued to champion his father’s treatment as an effective adjuvant therapy.
 In 1945, Helen Coley Nauts, Bradley’s daughter, co-author an article with her father reviewing her grandfather’s work.
 They found that of the 1000 patients that received the treatment, 500 had near complete regression of their cancers.

 Helen’s interest and belief in her grandfather’s work spurred her to establish the Cancer Research Institute (CRI) in 1953.
 Through funding from this organization research in immunotherapy has accelerated.
 Nobel Laureates, Bruce Beutler, MD and James P. Allison, Ph.D are just two of the recipients funded by the CRI for research that has brought immunotherapy to the forefront.